Why choose this programme?

 - lab costs/running expenses

-International candidates should contact us to discuss a fee scholarship that is available to the highest-performing international applicant.
+International candidates should contact the Postgraduate Programme Manager to discuss fee scholarships available to the highest-performing international applicants at interview.

 Student loan eligibility

-Priority will be given to MBChB students at The University of Manchester and BSc (Hons) Medicine students at the University of St Andrews, although applications from eligible students from other medical schools may be considered.
+Candidates should be MBChB students at The University of Manchester or BSc (Hons) Medicine students at the University of St Andrews.

 The University of Manchester